Cuban intervention in Angola: Northern front and Cabinda

 Cuba operated independently through December and January bringing in their troops in slowly, but steadily.
 Two months after the start of Operation Carlota the Soviets agreed to ten charter flights on long-range IL-62 jet airliners, starting on 8 January.
-This was followed one week later by an agreement that "the Soviets would supply all future weaponry … transporting it directly to Angola so that the Cuban airlift could concentrate on personnel."
+This was followed one week later by an agreement that "the Soviets would supply all future weaponry ... transporting it directly to Angola so that the Cuban airlift could concentrate on personnel."

 By early February, with increasing numbers in Cuban troops and sophisticated weaponry, the tide changed in favour of the MPLA.
 The final offensive in the North started on 1 January 1976.
-By 3 January FAPLA-Cuban forces took the FNLA air bases of Negage and Camabatela and a day later the FNLA capital of Carmona.
-A last-ditch attempt by FNLA to use foreign mercenaries enlisted by the CIA (see next chapter: U.S. response) failed; on 11 January FAPLA-Cubans captured Ambriz and Ambrizete (N'zeto) an on 15 February the FNLA's last foothold, São Salvador.
-By late February one Cuban and 12 FAPLA and battalions had completely annihilated the FNLA, driving what was left of them and the Zairian army across the border.
+By 3 January, FAPLA-Cuban forces took the FNLA air bases of Negage and Camabatela and a day later the FNLA capital of Carmona.
+A last-ditch attempt by FNLA to use foreign mercenaries enlisted by the CIA (see next chapter: U.S. response) failed; on 11 January, FAPLA-Cubans captured Ambriz and Ambrizete (N'zeto) and on 15 February, the FNLA's last foothold, São Salvador.
+By late February, one Cuban and 12 FAPLA and battalions had completely annihilated the FNLA, driving what was left of them and the Zairian army across the border.
 The South African contingent on the northern front had already been evacuated by ship on 28 November.
 The last mercenaries left northern Angola by 17 January.